vk-cs/docs-public/docs/en/main/additionals/start/it-security/platform-security/platform-security.md

 <info>

-There are also resources that do not have AZs, such as an S3 bucket or a virtual network.
+There are also resources that do not have AZs, such as an Cloud Storage bucket or a virtual network.
 For projects in the Moscow region, these resources are global (not bound to a zone).

 </info>